pepopowitz/your-first-react-app-exercises/exercise-6/README.md

 # Exercise 6

-## render() Results
+## What can a component render?

-The `render()` method of a React component can return any of 6 kinds of objects.
-This exercise will introduce you to the 5 most frequently returned kinds of objects.
+React function components are limited in what they can return.
+This exercise will introduce you to the 5 most frequently returned kinds of results.

 👉 Start the app for Exercise 6

 In a console window, pointed at the root of this project, run `npm run start-exercise-6`.

-This should open a browser window pointed at localhost:3000, showing a web app titled "Exercise 6: render() Results".
+This should open a browser window pointed at localhost:3000, showing a web app titled "Exercise 6: What can a component render?".
 If it doesn't, ask your neighbor for assistance or raise your hand.

 👉 Open Exercise.js

 All of your work for this exercise will take place in Exercise.js.

+The return value of a React function component is what gets rendered to the DOM.
+Throughout this exercise, we'll use the terms "render" and "return" interchangeably.

 ### Elements/React Components

-Most frequently, a `render()` method will return either an HTML element, or another React component.
+Most frequently, a component will render either an HTML element, or another React component.

 Currently, the `Friends` component is returning an HTML element - a single `<div>`.
 Most of the examples we've seen so far have returned HTML elements.